Jamey Mavis Lowdermilk

 My Practices

-Jamey uses her experience as a law clerk in the U.S. Bankruptcy Court to inform her strategies for helping clients navigate the tumultuous waters of the bankruptcy process.
-She counsels clients on whether to file for bankruptcy and which chapter to pursue, and represents them in Bankruptcy Court.
+• Jamey uses her experience as a law clerk in the U.S. Bankruptcy Court to advise clients on navigating the tumultuous waters of the bankruptcy process.
+She counsels clients on the rights bankruptcy affords debtors and creditors and how to maximize a party’s potential recovery.
+She also represents clients in court, including in adversary proceedings adjacent to the main case.

 Credentials